Our garden is the farm's pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 If you want to put more tomatoes in each box, you can individually wrap each tomato in newspaper.

 - Wrap each tomato in a few layers of newspaper.
-Leave a small opening at the top so any excess moisture can escape.
-This will help prevent them from molding.
+Leave a small opening at the top so any excess moisture can escape and prevent molding.

 - Place the tomatoes in the box.
 Because they are wrapped, you can place the tomatoes touching.
 You can also stack the tomatoes 2 layers deep.